oxinabox/DataDeps.jl/docs/src/z20-for-pkg-devs.md

 ### ManualDataDep
-ManualDataDeps are datadeps that have to be managed by some means outside of DataDeps.jl, but DataDeps.jl will still provide the convient `datadep"MyData"` string macro for finding them.
+ManualDataDeps are datadeps that have to be managed by some means outside of DataDeps.jl, but DataDeps.jl will still provide the convenient `datadep"MyData"` string macro for finding them.
-As mentions above, if you put the data in your git repo for your package under `deps/data/NAME` then it will be managed by julia package manager.
+As mentioned above, if you put the data in your git repo for your package under `deps/data/NAME` then it will be managed by julia package manager.

 A manual DataDep registration is just like a normal `DataDep` registration, except that only a `name` and `message` are provided.